Child and Adolescent Track

 Each intern participates in a leadership project mentored by a faculty member.
 The leadership project is designed to:

 The interns have 2 protected hours each week to work on the project (or 4 hours over a 6-month period) and 30 to 60 min. to meet with the project mentor once per month or as needed (total of 2.5 to 3 hrs. per week).
-The projects that child interns are doing during the 2012-2013 training year are as follows:
+At the conclusion of the training year, interns present a brief summary of their project at the Leadership Project Capstone Event that is attended by psychology training program faculty and other department faculty and leaders.

 - Conduct literature reviews on commonly used psychological testing instruments to inform the updating of our testing supplies.
 Focus on cultural norms for various measures, as well as exploring the most current research on currently used and potential instruments.
 May include a focus on Psychodiagnostic instruments as well as screening measures for executive functioning skills.